About the Arboretum

 Just eight miles from the Philadelphia campus of the Barnes Foundation, you’ll find the Barnes Arboretum at Saint Joseph’s University, home to a horticulture school.
 From May to October, visitors are invited to explore the grounds and learn about our rare plants and breathtaking blooms.

-In 1922, when Dr. Barnes and his wife, Laura Leggett Barnes, bought the Merion property, it already housed a collection of specimen trees that its previous owner, Captain Joseph Lapsley Wilson, had started assembling in the 1880s.
+In 1922, when Dr. Albert C. Barnes and his wife, Laura Leggett Barnes, bought the property, in Merion, Pennsylvania, it already housed a collection of specimen trees that its previous owner, Captain Joseph Lapsley Wilson, had started assembling in the 1880s.
 The site became the home of the Barnes Foundation, and Wilson stayed on as the first director of its arboretum.

-While Dr. Barnes concentrated on the art collection, Laura Barnes devoted herself to the arboretum.
+While Dr. Barnes concentrated on his art collection, Laura Barnes devoted herself to the arboretum.
 Her legacy lives on in the beauty of the landscape and in the horticulture school that she founded in 1940.

 The 12-acre arboretum is astonishingly diverse for its size, with more than 2,500 varieties of woody and herbaceous plants, many rare.
-The peony and lilac collections date from the early 1900s and are important genetic resources for conservation and study.
-An herbarium started in 1968 by John Fogg, a longtime instructor at the arboretum school and director after Mrs. Barnes, contains more than 10,000 specimens that supplement teaching and research.
+The peony and lilac collections, which date from the early 1900s, are important genetic resources for conservation and study.
+An herbarium started in 1968 by John Fogg, a longtime instructor at the school and director after Mrs. Barnes, contains more than 10,000 specimens that supplement teaching and research.